LynchLab/MAPGD/README.md

 	PATH=$PATH:~/bin

-Mac users may not have developmental tools installed by default.
-If you receive certain errors (that I forgot to write down) please type:

-	xcode --install (*I think)

-and then type:

-	make noomp.

 A quick test to make sure everything is working correctly can be conducted by typing:

 	make test

+<h6>Mac installation</h6>

+Mac users may not have developmental tools installed by default, or you may not have agreed to the xcode licence.
+You may have to install and configure xcode before using mapgd.
+Once you have xcode you can type:

+	make noomp.

-This will output a substantial number of lines ending in PASS or FAIL to your terminal.
+This will output a of lines ending in PASS or FAIL to your terminal.
 Ideally all of the lines should say PASS.

+<h6> Using mapgd </h6>

 Mapgd works a number of [commands](https://github.com/LynchLab/MAPGD#-commands-) each with their own associated help.